- Home >

 Criminal Background Checks and Drug Screening

 To meet the expanding requirements of our clinical affiliates, both a criminal background check and a drug screen will be mandatory prior to clinical experiences for most students within the Division of Health Sciences and Public Service.
 Some program exceptions may apply.
 You are at risk if you have been convicted of a prior felony and/or some misdemeanors.
 Students with certain felony, misdemeanor, or drug-related convictions will be ineligible for admission into clinical experiences.
 A criminal record may also prevent you from obtaining a license or certificate in your chosen healthcare profession or to obtain employment post-graduation.
 Students admitted to a program containing off-campus clinical/practicum experiences will be required to submit to drug screening.
 Positive drug screenings may result in dismissal from all clinical courses.
-Any student who refuses/fails to cooperate, or complete any required drug screening will be considered “positive” and dismissed from the clinical component of their program.
+Any student who refuses/fails to cooperate or complete any required drug screening will be considered “positive” and dismissed from the clinical component of their program.
 All students requiring drug screening may be subject to random drug screens and for cause during the program.

 Recommended High School Coursework